-- The following needs to be part of the documentation package. - Part name, drawing number and serial number (If applicable) - Test date and time - Helium partial pressure or scale units before helium probing - Helium partial pressure or scale units at the end of helium saturation test - M.D.L of the M.S.L.D - Most leak detectors allow electronic files to be exported.
+- The following shall be included as part of the documentation package. - Part name, drawing number and serial number (If applicable) - Test date and time - Helium partial pressure or scale units before helium probing - Helium partial pressure or scale units at the end of helium saturation test - M.D.L of the M.S.L.D - Most leak detectors allow electronic files to be exported.
 This should be provided with an explanation of the time line of the test.
 The time line should indicate where the calibrated leak was open, closed and helium testing took place. - When exported files are not available other methods can be used such as an analog chart recorder of the helium partial pressure.
-A photo of the leak detector chart can also be used with written indicators of the test time-line.
+A photo (Or photos) of the leak detector chart can also be used with written indicators of the test time-line, in such cases the full timeline of the test must be visible in the photo(s) and all elements of the display must be clearly visible.